muccg/yabi/docs/about.rst

 Authors
 -------
 Yabi is developed at the `Center for Comparative Genomics <http://ccg.murdoch.edu.au>`_ at `Murdoch University <http://www.murdoch.edu.au>`_ under the direction of Professor Matthew Bellgard.
-Developers working on the project are Adam Hunter, Andrew Macgregor, Crispin Wellington and Tamas Szabo.
+Developers working on the project are Adam Hunter, Tamas Szabo and Lee Render with acknowledgements to Andrew Macgregor and Crispin Wellington.

 Acknowledgements
 ----------------